misiektoja/spotify_monitor/SUPPORT.md

 # Getting help

 Start with the documentation at [misiektoja.github.io/spotify_monitor](https://misiektoja.github.io/spotify_monitor/).
-[Installation](https://misiektoja.github.io/spotify_monitor/installation/), [Setup & First Run](https://misiektoja.github.io/spotify_monitor/setup-and-first-run/) and [Configuration](https://misiektoja.github.io/spotify_monitor/configuration/) cover most first-run problems, and [Troubleshooting](https://misiektoja.github.io/spotify_monitor/troubleshooting/) covers the rest.
+[Installation](https://misiektoja.github.io/spotify_monitor/installation/), [Setup & First Run](https://misiektoja.github.io/spotify_monitor/setup-and-first-run/) and [Configuration](https://misiektoja.github.io/spotify_monitor/configuration/) cover most first-run problems.
+[Troubleshooting](https://misiektoja.github.io/spotify_monitor/troubleshooting/) covers the rest.

 ## Check your setup first

 The tool diagnoses itself.
-Run it before asking anything, and include its output when you do:
+Run it before asking anything and include its output when you do:

 ```sh
 spotify_monitor --doctor
 ```

-It checks the environment, configuration, credentials, notifications and connectivity, and names the reason for anything invalid.
+It checks the environment, configuration, credentials, notifications and connectivity, then names the reason for anything invalid.

 An expired `sp_dc` cookie is the most common cause of sudden authentication failures, empty friend activity or a tool that worked yesterday and stopped today.
 [Setup & First Run](https://misiektoja.github.io/spotify_monitor/setup-and-first-run/) explains how to refresh it.